Did African-American incarceration drop 65% under Klobuchar

 • "And then, finally, we had videotaped interrogations in Minnesota.
 We were one of the only states that did it at the time to make sure that suspects were treated fairly, Miranda rights were being read."

-But David Schultz, a political scientist at Hamline University in St. Paul, Minn., who also teaches law at Hamline and the University of Minnesota, cautioned against giving Klobuchar too much credit.
+But David Schultz, a political scientist at Hamline University in St. Paul, Minn., who also teaches law at Hamline and the University of Minnesota, cautioned against giving Klobuchar too much credit for any declines.

 On Klobuchar’s watch, racial disparities in the Minneapolis-area justice system remained significant, he said.
 Incarceration rates, he added, don’t tell the whole story of racial disparities in the justice system; a fuller picture would also include probation rates.